dimitri/pgloader/pgloader.1.md

 All pgloader commands have support for a *WITH* clause that allows for specifying options.
-Some options are generic and accepted by all commands, such as the *batch behaviour options*, and some options are specific to a data source kind, such as the CSV *skip header* options.
+Some options are generic and accepted by all commands, such as the *batch behaviour options*, and some options are specific to a data source kind, such as the CSV *skip header* option.

 The global batch behaviour options are: